Chinese Shar-Pei

 Are Shar-Pei dogs hypoallergenic?

 Shar-Peis are not hypoallergenic.
-In fact, they can actually cause more allergies than some other dog breeds.
+In fact, they can actually trigger more allergy symptoms, compared to some other dog breeds.
 The name “Shar-Pei” translates to “sand skin” because of how their coat feels.
 Their coat is so unique that some people are allergic to them and can develop rashes.
 Shar-Peis also tend to produce more oil than other dogs, which can be difficult for someone allergic to dog oils or the protein in their skin cells.

 How big do Shar-Peis get?